Healthy Homes Assessment Onekawa

 Insulation Onekawa

-The "R" signifies thermal resistance and it is a measurement of how well insulation withstands heat flow.
-The higher the R-value, the better the insulation.
+The "R" is a symbol for thermal resistance and is a measure of how well the insulation is able to resist heat flow.
+The more R-value is higher, the more effective the insulation.

 Onekawa Moisture Ingress & Drainage

-Keeping your rental property safe from dampness isn’t just about the interior of the building; you have to ensure there is somewhere for surface, rain or ground water and prevent it from getting into the building.
-When it is about damp and water, it’s frequently what you don’t see that could become a major issue and end up causing damage to your investment and affecting the tenant’s health.
+Making sure your rental property is protected from water damage isn’t only about what’s inside the building it’s also about the outside.
+You must ensure there is somewhere to allow surface, rain or ground water, and prevent it from getting into the building.
+When it is about damp and water, it is usually what you don’t see that can cause a lot of trouble and cause damage to your investment as well as affecting your tenant’s health.

-Rental properties must have effective drainage to remove floodwaters, surface water, and ground water, including an appropriate outfall or runoff.
-Making sure the water is able to go, and it doesn’t sit beneath structures is an crucial aspect of making sure your property is dry.
+Rental properties must be equipped with efficient drainage to remove floodwaters, surface water, and groundwater, with the proper outfall or runoff.
+Making sure the water has a location to go, and also that it isn’t allowed to remain beneath structures is a crucial aspect of maintaining your property’s dry.

-Alongside a drainage system to prevent moisture ingress, if your rental is enclosed between floorboards and the soil, a ground-water barrier must be put in place when it’s reasonably practicable to do so.
+Alongside a drainage system to prevent water ingress, if the rental has an enclosed gap between your flooring and ground, a ground water barrier should be put in place if it’s reasonably practicable to install it.

-A ground moisture barrier is generally a polythene sheet laid over the ground to prevent any moisture that is present in the ground from getting into the home.
-It also assists in preventing moisture damage to the underfloor insulation.
+Ground moisture barriers are generally an insulating sheet of polythene laid over the ground, in order to block any moisture that is present in the ground from getting into the structure.
+It also helps in preventing from causing damage to the flooring insulation.

 moisture ingress and drainage inspection